-The second phase of the transition of the MSCI Standard and the MSCI Small Cap Indices to the MSCI Global Investable Market Indices methodology will take place on May 30, 2008 (the first phase having been completed on November 30, 2007).
-The final additions and deletions of constituents for the second phase will be announced at least four weeks in advance of their implementation in the Standard and Small Cap Indices.
-All indices derived from the MSCI Standard Indices will follow the two-phase transition, except for the MSCI Euro and Pan Euro Indices which were transitioned in one phase on November 30, 2007.
-The transition will be synchronized for all markets and composites.
+The second phase of the transition of the MSCI Standard and the MSCI Small Cap Indices to the MSCI Global Investable Market Indices methodology was completed on May 30, 2008 All indices derived from the MSCI Standard Indices followed the two-phase transition, except for the MSCI Euro and Pan Euro Indices which were transitioned in one phase on November 30, 2007.
+The transition was synchronized for all markets and composites.

-At the end of the transition period (May 30, 2008), the current MSCI Standard Indices will be composed of the MSCI Large Cap and Mid Cap Indices.
-The current MSCI Small Cap Index will transition to the MSCI Small Cap Index resulting from the new methodology.
-Together, the relevant MSCI Large Cap, Mid Cap and Small Cap Indices will make up the MSCI Investable Market Index for each country, composite, sector and style index that MSCI offers.
+At the end of the transition period (May 30, 2008), the MSCI Standard Indices was composed of the MSCI Large Cap and Mid Cap Indices.
+The original MSCI Small Cap Index was transitioned to the MSCI Small Cap Index resulting from the new methodology.
+Together, the relevant MSCI Large Cap, Mid Cap and Small Cap Indices make up the MSCI Investable Market Index for each country, composite, sector and style index that MSCI offers.